A workshop with Chris Thornton and Dr. Mandy Goldstein

 Enquiries: Dr. Phoebe Lau, ACPA Events Committee Chair at firstname.lastname@example.org

-The ACPA AGM to follow after the masterclass at 4.30pm.
+The ACPA AGM to follow after the workshop at 4.30pm.

 Chris Thornton Biography